garevaloig/Homepage.io/_pages/about.md

   - /about.html
 ---

-I am a quantitative social scientist with a focus on comparative social policy, public opinion and political participation.
+I am a post-doctoral social scientist with a focus on comparative social policy, public opinion and political participation.

+In particular, I am interested in how welfare preferences are shaped and subsequently articulated into political participation and institutional representation; and in how public opinion, participation opportunities and democratic representation are stratified along intersecting axes of social inequality, such as gender, migration, and social class.
+Within the social policy field, I pay special attention to the areas of care, family solidarity and housing.

 Current research: The political participation of care workers.
 ======